Aero knitting needles are a discontinued brand that was very popular in the 1960s, 1970s & 1980s.

 Aero Straight Needles

-Note: The seller has other Aero needles in her store if you’re looking for more options.
+Note: The seller has other Aero needles in her store.

 Features

-- Made From – Smooth aluminum, except the larger sizes, which are made of lightweight plastic.
+- Made From – Smooth aluminum, except the larger sizes, which are lightweight plastic.

 Pros